Our Lab

 Professor and Leader of the Lab

-Rob is a member of the Wildlife Ecology & Conservation Department (WEC) and is affiliated with the School of Natural Resources and the Environment (SNRE).
+Rob is the Miriam Rothschild Professor of Conservation Biology at the University of Cambridge and former Professor at the Wildlife Ecology & Conservation Department at the University of Florida.
 He is a big fan of critical thinking and integrating diverse perspectives into ecology, conservation, and management.

 Postdoctoral Associate